Jonah 2:1-10* (Jonah’s prayer)

 The prayer comes at the heart of the book of Jonah.
 In only 8 verses it has demonstrated so many different structural and poetic devices.
 The level of intricacy is awesome!
 This prayer beautifully illustrates the sophistication of God’s Word.

-One thought on “Jonah 2:1-10* (Jonah’s prayer)”
+2 thoughts on “Jonah 2:1-10* (Jonah’s prayer)”

 1. Thanks Sam, this is a truly remarkable structure.
 We are learning all the time.
 We have previously posted an ABCDCBA type chiasm but this did not take into account other literary features which you have set out for us.
 Also, that proposal did not take into account the repetition of “surrounded me” but used less significant words such as “soul”.
 I have updated the “Complete books” page to take this new discovery into account.